 About the work:

 David Finn has worked as a sculptor for since 1982 when he began making small child -size bodies from newspaper and placing them in evocative installations.
 Masked Figures, life-sized figures made of refuse materials and wearing painted masks, were developed in New York in the 1980’s in part as a response to the wealth and poverty of everyday life there.
 When he moved to North Carolina in 1994 the artist’s material vocabulary expanded to include ceramics, steel, wood, wax, stone and plastics.
-Siince 2005 Finn has concentrated on public and community based works Like "Big Tent: Transforming Race", and "Shadow Citizens".
+Siince 2005 Finn has concentrated on public and community based works Like "Big Tent: Transforming Race".